 What is dry steering?

 Dry steering is when the steering wheel is moved to the left or the right, whilst the car is stationary.
 This is not good practice, as the rubber on the tyres can be damaged and the power steering unit can have extra strain on it.
-When learning the parallel park, it is important to not dry steer and gets used to steering on the move.
+When learning the parallel park, it is important to not dry steer and only steer when the car is moving.